 1. CLEANSER, MOISTURIZER, BUTTER

-Either the night before or in the morning, exfoliate and condition both face and lips with an organic face scrub (100% Pure Organic Acai Pulp Facial Scrubber or blend together organic coconut oil and Himalayan salt, spread onto wetted face, and very gently scrub in circular motion.)
+Either the night before or in the morning, exfoliate and condition both face and lips with an organic face scrub (100% Pure Organic Acai Pulp Facial Scrubber or blend together organic coconut oil and Himalayan salt, spread onto clean/dry face, and very gently scrub in circular motion.)
 Rinse salt/scrub particles from face with warm water.
 Then remove remaining oil/ingredients with a warm wash cloth, splash with warm then cold water, and pat dry.

 Next, moisturize face and neck with an organic moisturizer (I used Nourish Organic Face Lotion), followed by tapping an organic butter (I used Nourish Organic Shea Butter) under eyes and onto lips.
 Wait at least 15 minutes for the moisturizers to absorb into skin before applying makeup.